Multiplication operators on the Bergman space of bounded domains in C^d: Proof of Theorem

-We also need the following notion, representing local inverse, which will play an important role in the proof of Theorem \ref{thm11}.
-If there is an operator $T$ in $\mathcal{V}^*(\Phi ,\Omega)$ of the form: on an open domain $\Delta$ where $c_k \neq 0$ and all $\rho_j$ are local inverses of $\Phi$ on $\Delta$, then $\rho_k$ is called \emph{a representing local inverse} \emph{for} $\mathcal{V}^*(\Phi ,\Omega)$ on $\Delta$ \cite{T2}.
-Later in Section \ref{sect5} we will introduce the notion of a representing local inverse for $\{M_\Phi \}'$, which makes significant difference.
-Though in the case of $\Omega=\mathbb{D}$, they are just the same \cite{T1}.
+In this section we will present the proof of Theorem \ref{thm11}.
+We also need the notion of representing local inverse, which is of great importance in the proof of Theorem \ref{thm11}.
+If for some operator $T$ in $\mathcal{V}^*(\Phi ,\Omega)$, $T$ has the following representation: on an open domain $\Delta$ where $c_j $ are constants and all $\rho_j$ are local inverses of $\Phi$ on $\Delta$, then $\rho_k$ is called \emph{a representing local inverse} \emph{for} $\mathcal{V}^*(\Phi ,\Omega)$ on $\Delta$ provided that $c_k$ does not equal $0$.
+The representing local inverse is first introduced in \cite{T1} on the unit disk $\mathbb{D}$.